 Then again, anything in this, or any, transmission might fail, but the above are generally considered the most likely issues.

 In addition to that, your mechanic might not flush or decontaminate the transmission cooler lines before installing the transmission.
-You might other parts of the transmission with peculiar driving such as putting it into park before the vehicle is at a standstill, or putting it into “D” while it’s rolling backward, or into “R” while it’s rolling forward.
-None of this should damage the “A” clutch drum though, which is why we’re willing to warranty that specific part — and only that part.
+You might break other parts of the transmission with peculiar driving such as putting it into park before the vehicle is at a standstill, or putting it into “D” while it’s rolling backward, or into “R” while it’s rolling forward.
+None of this should damage the “A” clutch drum though, which is why we’re willing to warranty that specific part on our used transmissions — and only that part.